You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 Make your own smoothie

 - If no power is available (like on the airplane), bring a shaker smoothie bottle.
 Amazon has one here.
-Unfortunately, it’s made from plastic, so it’s best not to add any hot ingredients into it.
+Unfortunately, it’s made from plastic, so it’s best not to add any hot ingredients to it.

 - Trying to avoid plastic?
 Bring a small mason jar with a lid – perfect for giving your smoothie a good shake.